-Mr. Nasser Al-Hamad, Ministry of Foreign Affairs of the State of Qatar,
+Mr. Nasser Al-Hamad, Ministry of Foreign Affairs of the State of Oatar.

-Ms Hissa Al-Dosari, Ministry of Foreign Affairs of the State of Qatar, Mr. Ali Al-Hababi, Embassy of the State of Qatar in the Kingdom of the
+Ms Hissa Al-Dosari, Ministry of Foreign Affairs of the State of Qatar,

-Netherlands, William State of Qatar in the Kingdom of the Netherlands,
+Mr. Ali Al-Hababi, Embassy of the State of Qatar in the Kingdom of the Netherlands.